phaustin/a405_2024/_sources/notebooks/week2/skew_coords.md

 ### 5 Adding information to the plot

-use the dispay finction to redraw the axis after you modify it
+use the display finction to redraw the axis after you modify it

 ```{code-cell} ipython3
 ax.set(title='new title')